srlinuxamericas/N92-evpn/README.md

 ```

 The output confirms that EVPN neigbor sessions are established to both the IPv4 and IPv6 loopback IPs.

 The output also displays the underlay IPv4 and IPv6 sessions.

+The devices are not currently advertising any EVPN routes which is the last column is all 0s.

 ```
 A:leaf1# show network-instance default protocols bgp neighbor